 This means that the cost of acquiring and maintaining your website can be claimable as a deduction against your overall income in your annual tax return.

-so i can claim the full cost of the website?
+so i can claim the full cost of A website ON TAX?

-The good news is, if your website was developed and paid for in FY22, you can claim a full deduction for the business portion of the cost in this financial year.
+The good news is, if your website was developed and paid for in FY23, you can claim a full deduction for the business portion of the cost in this financial year.

 All aspects of your website marketing strategy are eligible tax deductions.
 Everything from your domain name, website hosting, the design and development of a new website, even ongoing marketing via Search Engine Optimisation (SEO) and Social Media Marketing can all be claimed as a business asset on your 2022 tax return.